 What new steps can you take that will move you further along your path?
 If it feels comfortable, then it is not new.
 Take action on completing something that takes you out of your comfort zone.

 Take time to uncover your limiting beliefs.
 Once you see them clearly, take steps to neutralize them.
 Your transformation rests on your willingness to leave your limiting beliefs behind and accept your innate worth.

 Give Yourself this Gift

 Working on and building your personal leadership skills is a gift that will reward you for the rest of your life.
 You will be your best friend and truest ally.

 You may find as you take the steps above that it is difficult to clearly see the obstacles holding you back.
 Or you may find it hard to allow yourself to dream—to be free of limiting beliefs.
-Perhaps you feel you already have well-developed personal leadership skills but are having trouble getting the results you want in one particular area.
+If you are having these experiences, take opposite action: no matter how uncomfortable, turn towards what you want.
+Over and over again.
+And the next steps will come.